 - Empty the chicken cavity (typically, there's a neck, heart, and liver) and trim any excess skin.
-Wash the chicken under cold, running water.
-Pat dry.
+Wash the inside of the chicken under cold, running water.

 - On a sheet pan or large cutting board, sprinkle the spice mix on the chicken and use clean hands to spread and coat the entire chicken with the spices.
 Fill the chicken cavity with half of the garlic cloves from the head of garlic and the fresh thyme.
 With the breast side up, tuck the wings under.

 - Add the potatoes to the slow cooker in one layer.
 Add the carrots, filling in the spaces between the potatoes.
 Add the remaining garlic cloves.

 - Place the prepared chicken over the potatoes, breast side up, and cook on low for 8 to 9 hours, until a meat thermometer inserted into the thickest part of the breast registers 165°F.